Invermay Park

 Invermay Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 19.0%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.3%, followed by graduate diplomas (3.7%) and postgraduate qualifications (3.0%).
-Vocational credentials are prominent, with 35.6% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (24.6%).
-Educational participation is high at 25.7%, comprising secondary education (8.9%), primary education (7.5%), and tertiary education (4.4%).
+Vocational credentials are prevalent, with 35.6% of residents aged 15+ holding them.
+Advanced diplomas account for 11.0% and certificates for 24.6%.

-Educational participation is notably high, with 25.7% of residents currently enrolled in formal education.
+Educational participation is high, with 25.7% of residents currently enrolled in formal education.
 This includes 8.9% in secondary education, 7.5% in primary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education